bkostrowiecki/weather-app/README.md

 * Showing information about wind
 * Maybe some charts would look nice?

+### Bugs
+* Should work on "jumping" when user hits search.
+When app is loading the button should still in the same place.
+Just the UX thing.

 ### Technicalities
 * Writing some e2e tests with Cypress and Cucumber to test high level features and to generate living documentation
 * Creating StoryBook for keeping designers and programmers on the same side